vsimakhin/web-logbook/README.md

     * Open a terminal and navigate to the directory
     * Run `./web-logbook`
   * MacOS:
-    * *I still didn't test it for the MacOS, so the binaries will be added later*
+    * *I still didn't test it for the MacOS, so in theory should be as same as for linux, but... who knows ¯\_(ツ)_/¯*
 4. Open your browser and type http://localhost:4000
 5. Once you finished, use `Ctrl+C` or just close the terminal window

 # Supported operating systems

 Since it's written in golang it can run on any system if you compile the sources.
-For now in the `Release` page there are 2 binaries for linux amd64 and windows.
+For now in the `Release` page there are 3 binaries for linux, macos and windows, all of them are amd64.

 # Interface